 CORE 9-Person Instant Cabin

 The CORE 9 person cabin tent is also one to consider if you value privacy less, but views more.
 There are tons of mesh windows and mesh in the tent door, allowing an almost uncompromised view out… and in.
-If you’re looking for a cabin tent then you can check out our list of the best cabin tents.

 However there is a room divider in the tent.
 This lets friends have their privacy from each other, once the socialization of the night comes to a close.